Kopiko (brand)

 Kopiko is an Indonesian brand of coffee flavored candy and confectioneries originally produced in Indonesia owned by Mayora Indah.
 It is named after the kōpiko coffee bean, found in Hawaii.

 Kopiko Coffee Candy is currently available in over 80 countries.

-There was previously a widely available second variety of the original candy, which were kosher, supervised by the KF Kosher Federation in London, though it is no longer being produced.
-However, these kosher Kopiko candies are still available and able to be found in Israel.
+It is especially popular in South Korea, due in part to frequent product placement in K-dramas.

 Ingredients

 Kopiko Coffee Candy contains extract from real coffee beans.
 Ingredients include sugar, glucose, vegetable oil (palm oil and/or coconut oil), coffee extract (4.9%), butter, soy lecithin, caramel color, salt, and natural coffee flavor.

 Flavors

 Two candy flavors are available: original coffee and cappuccino.